 Assessing the Answer to the Research Question:

 The question will be answered if we are able to see a clear relationship between AI usage levels and customer satisfaction and identifying the point where satisfaction decreases as AI usage increases.
+It’s not going to be that simple.
+Try to break this down more so from the idea of, if we have a highly accurate model, what does that tell us?
+Would it give actionable insights to your stakeholder and, if so, what would they be?

 Hypothesis Validation:

 The hypothesis will be supported if we identify that moderate AI usage positively impacts customer satisfaction and high usage correlates with negative sentiment.
 If there is no significant relationship between AI usage levels and satisfaction, the hypothesis can be rejected.
+I am going to just suggest you revisit this after you refine your question and dataset.

 Technical Details